-5.63 The development of new sites that are within Mineral Safeguarding Areas is likely to result in the sterilisation of these resources, and as such would have significant negative effects in relation to SA objective 12.
-There are numerous Mineral Safeguarding Areas which cover large areas of the District.
+5.73 The development of new sites that are within Mineral Safeguarding Areas is likely to result in the sterilisation of these resources, and as such would have significant negative effects in relation to SA objective 12.
+There are numerous

+Mineral Safeguarding Areas which cover large areas of the District.
 Parts of the western boundary are safeguarded for Limestone extraction, and the entirely of the eastern and northern boundary for sand and gravel extraction.
 Parts of the District to the north of Retford fall within a sand and gravel Mineral Safeguarding Area, whilst the area to the south of Retford safeguards clay.

-5.64 Of the residential site options, only 12 sites, are located within a Mineral Safeguarding Area and as such are expected to have significant negative effects.
+5.74 Of the residential site options, only nine sites, are located within a Mineral Safeguarding Area and as such are expected to have significant negative effects.
 Of these, one (Mansfield Road) is only partially located within a Minerals Safeguarding Area and as such the potential significant negative effect is uncertain.
 These sites tend to be situated within more rural locations, and on the outskirts of settlements such as Retford and Worksop.
 Both Peaks Hill Farm site options are located partly within a Minerals Safeguarding Area (Sherwood Sandstone), however the Nottinghamshire County Council Minerals Plan outlines that the site is dormant and will be restored to agricultural land.
 As such, a potential but uncertain negligible effect is identified for these two site options.
-The remaining 47 sites are not within a safeguarded area, and as such are likely to have negligible effects on the achievement of this SA objective.
+The remaining 41 sites are not within a safeguarded area, and as such are likely to have negligible effects on the achievement of this SA objective.

-5.65 Of the 16 residential sites proposed to be allocated in Local Plan, four (Trinity Farm, High Marnham Power Station, South east of Ollerton Road, and Land south of the common, Ordsall) could have significant negative effects in relation to this objective.
+5.75 Of the 14 residential sites proposed to be allocated in Local Plan, two (Trinity Farm and South east of Ollerton Road) could have significant negative effects in relation to this objective.
 The remaining 12 allocated sites are expected to have negligible effects.
 This proportion is largely similar to that of the options not included.

-5.66 Just over half of the employment site options, including South of Markham Moor, High Marnham Power Station, Misson Mill, Carlton Forest, and Cottam Power Station, are located within a Minerals Safeguarding Area and as such are expected to have a significant negative effect on the mineral resources within the District.
-The remainder of the sites are not expected to affect mineral resources with the District as they are not situated within a Mineral Safeguarding Zone.

-5.67 The one site (Apleyhead) proposed to be allocated in the Local Plan, is likely to have a negligible effect on the SA objective.
+- 5.76 Seven of the employment site options, including Snape Lane, South of Markham Moor parts 1, 2 and 3, High Marnham Power Station, and Carlton Forest Quarry are located within a Minerals Safeguarding Area and as such are expected to have a significant negative effect on the mineral resources within the District.
+The remainder of the sites are not expected to affect mineral resources with the District as they are not situated within a Mineral Safeguarding Zone. - 5.77 The one site (Apleyhead) proposed to be allocated in the Local Plan, is likely to have a negligible effect on the SA objective.
 None of the employment sites with significant negative effects are proposed to be allocated.